JulienNagel2/TPK-app-inclusion/README.md

 ```

 ## Deploy the app
-Login and make sure we are targeting the right project (YOURPROJECT) and space (YOURSPACE) in the Tanzu Platform
+Login and target the right project (YOURPROJECT) and space (YOURSPACE).
+Then deploy
 ```
 tanzu login
 tanzu project use YOURPROJECT